SproutyLabs/SproutyDialogsDocs/docs/settings.md

 - `Locales`: Set the locales into which the dialogs will be translated.

   > _The locales are the combination of a **language with a region or country** in which the dialogs will be translated.
 In this list, you can add and remove the locales in which you want to translate your dialogs._
   >
-  > _This allows to **configure the plugin to handle this locales**, mainly to add the text boxes necessaries to write the translations in it, but also to save the translations correctly._
-  >
   > ![Locales List](./../static/img/screenshots/settings/locales_list.png)
   >